kostacoffee/UniDeliveroo/README.md

 What if you could make some extra cash or get a discount on your meal just by walking to your next class?
 What if you could get food delivered right to your hand.
 Introducing, Foodie.

-Foodie allows students to order food from campus cafes and have fellow students deliver it directly to them for a small fee.
+Foodie allows university students to order food from campus cafes and have fellow students deliver it directly to them for a small fee.
 If you're headed across campus for your next class, and there's a cafe along the way, why not make an extra buck?

 Open the app, select the cafe and where you're going, and find all your peers that want to get fed.

 Why Foodie?
 1. Cheap and direct